 Ninja Essays Editing is another company offering high-quality proofreading and editing services.
 Such tools are extremely useful not only for busy and less experienced bloggers but also for the ones that are non-native English speakers.

 After all, the best way to identify and fix your mistakes is to use the help of a native speaker.

-Grammarly It is an excellent tool for writers.
-It has great analytical tools, allowing you to do things like analyze your document for genre.
+Grammarly is an excellent tool for writers.
+It has great analytical tools, allowing you to analyze your document.
 There is also a tool that lets you check for plagiarism, and you can pay to use the online one-hour translation tool.

 The competition can be tough when it comes to blogging and so, it’s very important to compare yourself to your competitors.
 Track Maven tool is able to do that: this program analyzes your posts and then compares them to the ones written by your competitors.